mathewajk/SCOTUSProject/README.md

 ## Tables

-### How to Make a Randomized "Semantic Differential" Question
+### How to make a randomized "semantic differential" question

 1. From the "INSERT" panel, or at the bottom of a survey page, click "Question".
 2. Choose the "Semantic Differential" question type.